Doom Eternal impressions — One of the best shooters, eva

 Yes, I am playing Doom Eternal, as the only GamesBeat employee brave enough to tread back into the jungles of social media.
 I am the lone savior of our planet, which on March 20 will be overrun with everything from Cacodemons to Dread Knights.
 Doom Eternal comes out on Stadia, the Windows PC, PlayStation 4, and Xbox One — and then you’ll all find out how merciless its gameplay is.

-Your job starts without much preamble.
+My job, and your job as the player, starts without much preamble.
 The demons have invaded Earth, killing millions and overrunning 60% of the planet by the time you get there.
 You can stop the invasion by locating the hell priests and bringing them down.

 I have played the game for numerous hours on the PS4 for a few days, and I’m still not done.
 But I can confidently say that it is one of the finest first-person shooters that I have ever played.
 And for those of us who need a distraction from our own apocalyptic reality, I am so glad that I can spend many more escapist hours fighting bosses and demons in Doom Eternal — all to the sound of heavy metal and gunfire.